frostime/py-auto-i18n/README_en_US.md

 i18n config set --global GPT.model "model_name"
 ```

+> [!NOTE]
-> Global configuration information is saved in the `~/.auto-i18n.yaml` file.
+> Before v1.6.0, the global configuration information was saved in the `~/.auto-i18n.yaml` file.
+>
+> Since v1.6.0, the configuration file will be automatically migrated to `~/.config/auto-i18n/global-config.yaml`.

 Run the `testgpt` command to test if GPT is configured correctly: